How We Made the Site

 Client-side scripting tools:

-Our CSS is originally written in SASS (Syntactically Awesome Style Sheets) and then compiled by the server.
-We've optimized and compressed the output to minimize loading time.
+Our CSS is originally written in SASS (Syntactically Awesome Style Sheets) and then compiled by the server to make for easier development.
+We've optimized and compressed the output to minimize loading time for the end-user.

 Moreover, the site switches stylesheets based on what browser you're using.
-While every stylesheet incorporates graceful fallbacks to accommodate all browsers, we used CSS3 and vendor prefixes as much as possible in many places (hey, we're designers), as well as data URI schemes for interface elements.
-As such, we wanted to ensure that the site would support IE and Firefox inasmuch as they need to be, hence the conditional styling rules.
+While every stylesheet incorporates graceful fallbacks to accommodate all browsers, we used CSS3 and vendor prefixes as much as possible, as well as data URI schemes for embedding interface elements.
+As such, we wanted to ensure that the site would support most modern versions of most browsers: Chrome, Safari, Firefox, and Internet Explorer (IE).

-You'll notice that the majority of our HTML is HTML5, which IE accommodates because we've implemented Modernizr and HTML5 Shiv.
+You'll notice that the majority of our HTML is HTML5, which IE accommodates because we've implemented HTML5 Shiv and workarounds for IE incompatibilities.
 We've coordinated our markup and styling as much as possible to ensure that future browsers will continue to support it in even greater measure.

 Questions or comments about the site?
 Please contact the Web Team.